smic29/planner_app/README.md

   }
   ```
   Not gonna lie, the connect code was mainly solved by prompts I gave chatGPT for how I can close the modal using jQuery.
 The idea that led to prompting AI for that question is noticing that if I place a `data-bs-dimiss = "modal` inside a button, I am able to close the modal itself.
 But I couldn't find a way to simulate having a button like that in stimulus.
 For the `submitEnd()` function, I found that out in this [YouTube Video]('https://www.youtube.com/watch?v=1QQ9j3z7NGw').

+  4. While testing ActionCable, and testing my understanding of turbo streams, I accidentally created an infinite loop of create.
+I was unable to close the server using Ctrl+C. Due to this, I was able to find a way to kill running rails servers by using the following:
+  - `lsof -wni tcp:localhostPORT` to find the PID
+  - `kill -9 PID` to stop the running servers on that port.